 The Chase Sapphire Preferred earns points that are called Chase Ultimate Rewards®, and when it comes to redeeming Ultimate Rewards points for travel, there are two options: redeeming them through Chase’s website, or transferring them to one of Chase’s partner loyalty programs.

 If you’re looking for the easiest way to redeem your points, booking through the Chase website is very straightforward.
-Chase has partnered with Expedia to run its travel website, which means any flight or hotel that you can normally book through Expedia can also be booked through Chase.
+Any flight or hotel that you can normally book through a site such as Expedia or Orbitz can likely also be booked through Chase.
 There are no blackout dates or restricted awards — you can choose any flight or hotel you want.

 The process works just like any other travel website: You search for a flight or hotel, choose the one you want and book it.
 But when you book, you can pay with points instead of cash.
 You can even pay for part of your trip with points and the rest with cash if you don’t have enough points to cover the entire cost, or if you don’t want to use all your points at once.
 Either way, your points are worth 1.25 cents apiece toward the price of your flight or hotel room.

 How does this compare to other starter travel credit cards?
 Well, we’ve already talked about Capital One miles, which are only worth 1 cent each toward travel.
 But what about American Express?